rnalzeydan/casting_agency/README.md

 https://app-casting-agency.herokuapp.com/
 ```

-you can try the endpoints using Postman or Curl, tokens for each role are provided in setup.sh file to let you make an authorized request.
+you can try the endpoints using Postman or Curl.
+Tokens for each role are provided in setup.sh file to let you make an authorized request.

 ## Authorization
 The API uses the Auth0 Role Based Access Control mechanisms for implementing authorization for each endpoint.
 The following permissions are currently accepted;